Ada-Developers-Academy/cs-fun-mock-interviews/about-mock-interviews/about-mocks.md

 ![Screenshot of the interview questions in the Classroom Phase, Dynamic Programming, and Linked Lists Topics in the Mock Interview Question Repository](../assets/mock-interview-questions.png)

 Teneika might choose to have Monica attempt the *Switcheroo* problem listed under the Linked List topic in the Mock Interview Question Repository.
-Perhaps Monica has already seen a previous mock interview partner implement *Switcheroo* problem, in which case he can ask Teneika to select a different problem.
+Perhaps Monica has already seen a previous mock interview partner implement the *Switcheroo* problem, in which case he can ask Teneika to select a different problem.
 Teneika might then choose to have Monica attempt the *Drome* problem instead.

 Next, Monica will take about ten minutes to read over the *Balanced Solution* and Teneika will read over the *Drome Solution*.